What makes the Language Garden unique?

 -

-In my classes, children learn Spanish the same way they learned their first words: by living the language.
+Language learning isn’t about memorizing rules, it’s about connection.
+In our classes, children learn Spanish the same way they learned their first words: by living the language.
+We talk, move, sing, play, and explore.

 Every lesson is built around real conversations — the kinds that happen at the grocery store, on the playground, or around the dinner table.
-Grammar comes naturally when language has meaning and context behind it.

 -